Logo

 9. Ease of use

-Simplified Mode is the key adoption lever: users can start with the simplified interface and later graduate to the immersive world.
-SoWork also minimises friction by integrating chat, meetings and AI notes into one application; there is no need to juggle multiple tools.
+Simplified Mode is an important ease of use functionality: users can start with the simplified interface and later graduate to the immersive world.
+SoWork also minimizes friction by integrating chat, meetings and AI notes into one application; there is no need to juggle multiple tools.
 Gather reduces scheduling friction by enabling quick drop‑in conversations and offers a simplified view, but its plan caps meeting recordings and transcriptions.
 Friction points like high video loads are mitigated in SoWork by switching to Simplified Mode, which lowers CPU/GPU demand.
 Both platforms require stable internet connections; SoWork’s 2.5D view may be heavier but the Lite Mode (Simplified Mode) compensates.

 10. Ease of doing business with